 tHE Commission’s Continued Involvement

 Enron Power Marketing, Inc. (“EPMI”) appreciates the opportunity provided from the Commission in establishing this valuable mediation and the excellent job performed by Judge McCartney and her team.
-The 45 day mediation propelled the Southeast region toward an RTO that meets Order No. 2000 requirements and resulted in significant agreement on certain “best practices” elements for the one Southeast RTO, including: a “for profit” entity as the RTO (with an independent board), a good stakeholder process, and a financial transmission rights/LMP congestion management system.
+The 45 day mediation propelled the Southeast region toward an RTO that meets Order No. 2000 requirements and resulted in significant agreement on certain “best practices” elements for the one Southeast RTO, including: a “for profit” entity as the RTO (with an independent board), a good stakeholder process, a sound spot market, and a financial transmission rights/LMP congestion management system.

 A well functioning, regional RTO can provide many benefits to the electricity grid of the United States: Increased reliability through increased coordination, flexibility and diversity of supply; better ability to identify true transmission constraints (rather than artificial, institutionally created constraints); more ability to rely on demand side management through better price signals; and greater incentive to invest in transmission where warranted.
 These benefits will facilitate the confidence in the market to attract more participants.
 Consistent with the Judge’s recommendation that there be no undue delay, EPMI urges the Commission to act promptly to order the elements of the characteristics and functions of the Southeast RTO.
 Further, the Commission should provide definite dates by which the RTO should: (1) begin operation as an organization (12/15/01) and (2) begin operation of the transmission system and markets (12/15/02).

+[I would move this paragraph to the Timing of the RTO section]

 A large regional RTO that is centrally coordinated can improve the security, reliability and economic benefits of the grid by providing an independent coordination process between operators and generators, and by facilitating market liquidity through hub trading and real time information.
-This central coordination advances security through the ability of the RTO to make decisions based on regional data, rather than the current decentralized decision making that is done by the approximately 33 current control areas in the Southeast (in SERC and FRCC – an additional 18 are in SPP).
+This central coordination advances security through the ability of the RTO to make decisions based on regional data, rather than the current decentralized decision making that is done by the approximately 33 current control areas in the Southeast (in SERC and FRCC – an additional 18 – is it part of the 33? are in SPP).
 Reserves can be managed on an RTO-wide basis, rather than by control area, which will provide the RTO a greater ability to reliably and efficiently transmit electricity from region to region.
 Moreover, the grid itself will be improved as capital is invested based on locational and operational certainty and real time market information that an RTO will provide.
 In addition, large regional RTOs can provide redundancy to each other through the use of similar types of systems.

 The electricity market currently contains a certain amount of risk premium associated with each transaction due to the uncertainty of the structure of an RTO, and more importantly, the question of whether an RTO will become a reality.
 The market is looking for a RTO to run the grid in a reliable and non-discriminatory way, with market structures in place that allow customers to adequately obtain a variety of products – offered to them based on economics, not hindered in some way due to the inability to adequately obtain service through some institutional discriminatory practice.